scienceai/style-guide-db/README.md

 # style-guide-db

-A database of style guides
+A database of style guides see http://styleguides.science.ai